The ultimate guide to Soap making for beginners: Cold process & Melt and Pour

-Homemade soap also makes great presents for people so if you want a personalised gift its great to make with their favourite colours and scents.
+Homemade soap also makes great presents for people so if you want a personalized gift its great to make with their favorite colors and scents.

-It’s also nice to buy cold processed soap from folks making it as a business to try out different kinds of scents and colour combos and see what other people are making.
+It’s also nice to buy cold processed soap from folks making it as a business to try out different kinds of scents and color combos and see what other people are making.

 Here are some Buying cold processed soap recommendations:

 From GlowBodyandSoul this is the most amazing soap it has all natural ingredients in it and just looks beautiful!